 Ben’s Cookies is now a popular chain, but it’s well worth visiting it in Oxford, as it’s the original store.
 Helge Rubinstein launched the business, named after her son Ben, in the market in 1983.
 The Oxford branch is a small, unassuming kiosk in one corner of the market, which often has a huge queue stretching down one of the market’s alleys.
-It is a wait worthwhile as Ben’s does the best cookies in the whole of Oxford.
+It’s worth the wait, though, as Ben’s does the best cookies in the whole of Oxford.

-Popped in the far corner of the market, Cardew & Co is the oldest recognised provider of fine tea and fresh roasted coffee in Oxford.
-Having been in the market since 1965, they’ve been growing their clientele for over 50 years, and if you drop in, you’ll find it packed with coffee enthusiasts and tourists alike.
-It’s an excellent place to get proper coffee in Oxford, or to pick up a gift for your caffeine-crazy friend.
+In the far corner of the market, you’ll find Cardews of Oxford, the oldest recognised provider of fine tea and freshly roasted coffee in the city.
+Located in the market since 1965, the store has been growing its clientele for over 50 years, and if you drop in, you’ll find it packed with coffee enthusiasts and tourists alike.
+It’s an excellent place to get proper coffee in Oxford or to pick up a gift for your caffeine-crazy friend.

-Milkshake parlours like ShakeAway have taken the UK by storm in the past ten years, but any Oxford local will tell you that the place you really need to grab a shake is Moo Moos.
-The basic concept is simple yet effective.
-You pick your favourite ingredient, and they’ll blend it into a milkshake with ice cream.
-The family-run business opened it’s hatches in 2006, proving time and time again that it was a well-needed addition to the market.
+Milkshake parlours such as Shakeaway have taken the UK by storm in the past 10 years, but any Oxford local will tell you that the place you need to grab a shake from is Moo-Moo’s.
+The basic concept is simple yet effective – you pick your favourite ingredient, and the team will blend it into a milkshake with ice cream.
+The family-run business opened in 2006 and has proved a well-needed addition to the market.

-The Garden stocks beautiful, English-grown flowers, with their covered market store being one of two.
-Whether you need a bespoke Valentine’s bouquet or some sunflowers to brighten your room, the helpful and attentive team at The Garden will be able to help you.
-They’ve been in the market since 1984, before opening their second store 12 years later in Headington, and have remained a firm favourite for both locals and those visiting Oxford.
+The Garden of Oxford stocks beautiful, English-grown flowers, sourced from London’s New Covent Garden Market.
+Whether you need a bespoke Valentine’s bouquet or some sunflowers to brighten your room, the helpful and attentive team will be able to help you.
+Opening in the market in 1984, it has remained a firm favourite for both residents and those visiting Oxford.
 As well as fresh flowers, you’ll find indoor plants and Kew Gardens pottery here, together with seasonal garden products.

 The Hat Box is Oxford’s only specialist hat shop.
-As well as stocking a host of different styles and colours, you can also have a hat custom made in any size you want (with matching handbags available.
-Whether you’re after a fascinator or a fedora, Gillian and the team in The Hat Box will be able to help you out.
+As well as stocking a host of different styles and colours, the shop can also create something just for you – with matching handbags available.
+Whether you’re after a fascinator or a fedora, Gillian and the team at The Hat Box will be able to help you out.

-It wouldn’t be a market without a cheese stall, and The Oxford Cheese Company is the best.
-Recognised as one of Britain’s leading cheese specialist traders, it’s been trading since 1983 and has a huge selection of English and Continental cheeses.
-Their range includes their own cheeses, Oxford Blue and Oxford Isis, but the most notable thing they provide is their cheese wedding cakes.
+It wouldn’t be a market without a cheese stall, and the Oxford Cheese Company is the best.
+Known as one of Britain’s leading cheese specialist traders – open since 1983 – it has a huge selection of English and continental cheeses.
+Its range includes its private-label cheeses Oxford Blue and Oxford Isis, but the most peculiar thing it provides is its cheese wedding cakes.

-Sofi De France, or Sofi’s as regulars affectionately call it, is a sandwich shop and one of the best places to grab a cheap bite in the city.
-You can pick from a huge range of ingredients dependent on your tastes, and then you can watch while your baguette is assembled in front of you.
-It’s not the most glamorous café, but you can always take your lunch away and enjoy it in one of Oxford’s many parks.
-If you do eat in, it’s in the perfect spot for a bit of people watching.
+Sofi de France, or Sofi’s as regulars affectionately call it, is a sandwich shop and one of the best places to grab a cheap bite in the city.
+You can pick from a variety of ingredients depending on your tastes and watch while your baguette is put together.
+You can then enjoy your sandwich in one of Oxford’s many parks or dine in the shop – it’s in the perfect spot for people-watching.